jtenner/canvas-as/readme.md

 There are a bunch of problems that `canvas-as` currently does not solve.

-- Image injection into AssemblyScript (fetching an image and saving it in a texture map)
 - Canvas mouse events
 - Canvas touch events
 - Canvas keyboard event